 - wearing a knee brace for at least one week

-You can expect to regain range of motion in your knee within a few weeks of surgery.
-Athletes typically return to their sports within 6 to 12 months.
+You can expect to regain range of motion in your knee within a few weeks after surgery.
+Athletes typically return to their sports within six to 12 months.

-Once the surgery has been deemed successful and the incision wound has healed, a physical therapy regimen can begin.
+Once the surgery has been deemed successful, a physical therapy regimen can begin.
 The success of such therapy varies from person to person.